lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 ```

 Each iteration involves one assignment step and one update step.
-Remember that each assignment step assigns each data-point to its closest mean and that each
+Remember that each assignment step assigns each data point to its closest mean and that each
-update steps moves the mean based on the average features of all the data-points in its cluster.
+update steps moves the mean based on the average features of all the data points in its cluster.

-So that we do not hang the browser while K-Means runs, we perform the iterations by queuing requested animation frames.
+So that we do not hang the browser while k-means runs, we perform the iterations by queuing requested animation frames.
 This allows the application to still be responsive while we progress towards convergence (or max iterations, whichever comes first).
 While we are not explicitly doing any actual animation each call, the `onIterate` function callback is called.
 When the `KMeans` object is used in `canvas.js`, the `onIterate` callback does update the visual means' positions and
 the dots' cluster membership colors.
-This allows the user to see K-Means progress instead of just seeing the final result after the stop criteria is met.
+This allows the user to see k-means progress instead of just seeing the final result after the stop criteria is met.
 Another approach would be to use `setTimeout`.

-## Silhouette Coefficient Metric
+# Silhouette Coefficient Metric

-Even though K-Means is unsupervised we can still check its solution using the silhouette coefficient metric.
+Even though k-means is unsupervised we can still check its solution using the silhouette coefficient metric.
-Not all cluster configurations produced by K-Means will be the most optimal or even remotely correct.
+Not all cluster configurations produced by k-means will be the most optimal or even remotely correct.
 This is especially the case when the wrong `k` is chosen.

 The silhouette coefficient for a single data point is `s = (b - a) / max(b, a)` where `a` is the mean
-distance between a data-point and its cluster members and `b` is the mean distance between a data-point and the cluster members
+distance between a data point and its cluster members and `b` is the mean distance between a data point and the cluster members
-of the nearest cluster closest to the data-point's cluster.
+of the nearest cluster closest to the data point's cluster.

-### Constructor
+## Constructor

 ```javascript
 function SilhouetteCoefficient(params) {